 Get Business Insurance

 Keep Your Company Compliant

-- Understand Connecticut state tax requirements.
+Connecticut businesses selling a physical product are generally required to register for a seller’s permit with the state’s Department of Revenue Services.
 Visit our Connecticut Sales Tax guide to learn more about seller’s permits and Connecticut sales tax.

 More LLC Resources

 - Connecticut Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 Download the Connecticut foreign LLC form to get started.